danmalcolm/BuildUp/README.md

 Upcoming Features?
 ------------------

+The TODO list includes:

+- BuildUp.TestData subproject with realistic demo data, per-locale names, addresses, phone numbers etc
+- Better support for building collection properties

 Can You Help?
 -------------

-This has been used successfully on a number of projects and I'm pleased with it so far.
-I often get the feeling that there are much smart peopler than me out there though.
+BuildUp has been used in private on a number of projects and I'm pleased with it so far.

 Feedback at this stage would be super-great, in particular:

-* Serious suggestions for API improvements, no matter how radical!
+* Suggestions for API improvements, no matter how radical!
-* "Must-have" features that you'd need to use BuildUp on your own project
+* Must-have features that you'd need to use BuildUp on your own project

-Add an issue or send me a message.
+Add an issue, PR or send me a message.